damonbauer/site/content/blog/convert-npm-script-to-node-script.md

 ---
-pageTitle: Use node to enhance an npm script
+title: Use node to enhance an npm script
 date: 2021-05-24
 ---